oliiiiiiiiiiiii/neocord/README.md

 ## Inspiration from [discord.py](https://github.com/Rapptz/discord.py)
-This library started as an inspiration of the amazing Python library, discord.py and that's why the API might be similar to that of discord.py in many ways to discord.py.
+This library started as an inspiration of the amazing Python library, discord.py and that's why the API might be similar to that of discord.py in many aspects so if you have used discord.py, you might be familiar with the API design however, there are many notable differences too.

 ## Acknowledgments
 This library is still in alpha stage and is currently actively developed.
 While we try